vishalcloudyuga/dcos-docs/1.9/administration/installing/custom/troubleshooting.md

 ZooKeeper and Exhibitor start on the master nodes.
 The Exhibitor storage location must be configured properly for this to work.
 For more information, see the [exhibitor_storage_backend][1] parameter.

 DC/OS uses ZooKeeper, a high-performance coordination service to manage the installed DC/OS services.
-Exhibitor automatically configures Zookeeper on the master nodes during your DC/OS installation.
+Exhibitor automatically configures ZooKeeper on the master nodes during your DC/OS installation.
 For more information, see [Configuration Parameters][5].

 *   Go to the Exhibitor web interface and view status at `<master-hostname>/exhibitor`.